 Prior to this, she was appointed a Vice Chancellor's Fellow at the University of Melbourne and the Victorian Government Commissioner for Environmental Sustainability.

 Kate holds tertiary qualifications in environmental science, law and history, having graduated from University of Melbourne (Arts Hons/Law), Monash University (Masters in Environmental Science), and La Trobe University (PhD in Law and Legal Studies).
-She also holds a Diploma of International Environmental Law from UNITAR.
-Kate is member of the Environment Institute of Australia and New Zealand and is also a member of the Australian Institute of Company Directors.
+She also holds a Diploma of International Environmental Law from UNITAR and is a graduate of the Australian Institute of Company Directors program.

 She was a senior lawyer for the Royal Commission into Aboriginal Deaths in Victoria, Tasmania and Western Australia where she worked to incorporate an understanding of the underlying issues across a very broad spectrum of sectors.

-Her career has seen her undertake a number of consultancies, including the development of curriculum and reports on natural resource management, native title, Indigenous issues, and the choices facing local government in regard to a rapidly changing climate.
+Her career has seen her undertake a number of consultancies, including the development of curriculum and reports on natural resource management, native title, Indigenous issues, and the choices facing local government in regard to a climate change regulation and practice.